Helly groups: Preliminaries

 A cube complex $X$ is \catz if $X$ endowed with the intrinsic $\ell_2$ metric is a \catz metric space.
 Gromov~\cite{Gr} characterized \catz cube complexes in a very nice combinatorial way: those are precisely the simply connected cube complexes such that the following \emph{cube condition} holds: if three $(k+2)$-dimensional cubes intersect in a $k$-dimensional cube and pairwise intersect in $(k+1)$-dimensional cubes, then they are all three contained in a $(k+3)$-dimensional cube.
 The cube condition is equivalent to the \emph{flagness condition} that states that the geometric link of any vertex is a flag simplicial complex.
 The $1$-skeletons of \catz cube complexes are precisely the median graphs~\cite{Chepoi2000,Roller1998}.

 A metric space $(X,d)$ is $\delta$--{\it hyperbolic} \cites{Gr,BrHa} if for any four points $u,v,x,y$ of $X$, the two larger of the three distance sums $d(u,v)+d(x,y)$, $d(u,x)+d(v,y)$, $d(u,y)+d(v,x)$ differ by at most $2\delta \geq 0$.
 A graph $G = (V,E)$ is $\delta$--\emph{hyperbolic} if $(V,d_G)$ is $\delta$--{hyperbolic}.
+A metric space or a graph has \emph{bounded hyperbolicity} if it is $\delta$--hyperbolic for some finite $\delta$.
 For geodesic metric spaces and graphs, $\delta$--hyperbolicity can be defined (up to the value of the hyperbolicity constant $\delta$) as spaces in which all geodesic triangles are $\delta$--slim.
 Recall that a geodesic triangle $\Delta(x,y,z)$ is called $\delta$--{\it slim} if for any point $u$ on the side $[x,y]$ the distance from $u$ to $[x,z]\cup [z,y]$ is at most $\delta$.
 Equivalently, $\delta$--hyperbolicity can be defined via the linear isoperimetric inequality: all cycles in a $\delta$--hyperbolic graph or geodesic metric space admit a disk diagram of linear area and vice-versa all graphs or geodesic metric spaces in which all cycles admit disk diagrams of linear area are hyperbolic.